 Cravings don’t last for ever

-Cravings last an hour or two at most.
+Cravings last an hour or so at most.
 Sometimes they only last a few minutes.

 It may help to think of them as a wave that builds up, peaks and then goes away.

 Distract yourself till they pass

 The big thing is not to give into cravings.
 Instead, plan ways to distract yourself when they come.

 Or you could go for a walk, listen to music, make a cup of tea or do a puzzle - whatever works for you.

 Need some more distraction ideas?

 It gets easier

 If you don't give in to this craving the next one will be easier to manage.
 Each time you get through a craving, your confidence will increase.